ProfStick/psg2u/Physics/Special Special Relativity/special_relativity_00.md

-# Special special Relativity 00 - Prequel
+# Special Look at Relativity 00 - Prequel

 ## The journey ahead